Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 Virtual record store filesystem

-Double precision floating point emulation layer
+Double precision floating point emulation

 XML with XPath parser